 content creator types, too, would never give up the monetization of their videos, and the media companies would do everything they could to prevent the freewheeling piracy of the old days from returning.

 It is up to us, then, the masses, to fix the problem.
 We must call for a return to old YouTube, or boycott the site, or abandon it entirely in favor of alternative video-hosting sites.
 There are plenty of competitors to YouTube, but many of them, including the more well-known ones like Dailymotion, Vimeo, and perhaps Metacafe, seem to be nothing but clones of it, and possess nearly all of the same issues I've discussed.
-The best alternatives are those that try to mimic, or are otherwise inspired by the design and functionality of old YouTube; of those, so far I know only of VidLii (which mimics late 2000s YouTube),(7) BitView (which mimics early, 2005/2006 YouTube), and Upload Stars (previously named Upload Society, and which seems to be inspired by old YouTube).
+The best alternatives are those that try to mimic, or are otherwise inspired by the design and functionality of old YouTube; of those, so far I know only of VidLii (which mimics late 2000s YouTube)(7) and BitView (which mimics early, 2005/2006 YouTube).
 If more users flock to these sites, perhaps YouTube will finally see the light and fix itself.

 I feel sorry for those who missed YouTube in its golden years, but I am also deeply saddened every day when I think about how old YouTube will most likely never exist again.
 You might be thinking at this point that I hate YouTube, but I don't; I only hate the changes it has undergone over the years, and what it has become.
 When I watch a video uploaded a decade or more ago, and I read the comments posted back then, I am reminded of those glorious years in the 2000s, when the site was truly something special.
 Though it might be large, efficient, useful, and impressive today, without a real community, using it can never be a truly unique experience.